alexhiggins732/IdentityServer8/docs/index.rst

 IdentityServer is an OpenID Connect and OAuth 2.0 framework for ASP.NET .NET 8.

-Browse the latest `IdentityServer source code on GitHub <https://github.com/mvput/IdentityServer>`_ or download the `latest IdentyServer8 packages <https://www.nuget.org/packages/HigginsSoft.IdentityServer//>`_ on NuGet.
+Browse the latest `IdentityServer source code on GitHub <https://github.com/mvput/IdentityServer>`_ or download the `latest IdentyServer8 packages <https://www.nuget.org/packages/IdentityServer/>`_ on NuGet.

 .. warning::
    This is a revival of the archived IdentityServer4 project which started a new `company <https://duendesoftware.com/>`_ as of Oct, 1st 2020.
    The new Duende IdentityServer is not longer free open source, but now has various commercial licenses and paid upgrade package.
-   IdentityServer and dependenices have been upgraded to .NET 8 and will be maintained by HigginsSoft, Alexander Higgins and the community as an Open Source project.
+   IdentityServer and dependenices have been upgraded to .NET 8 and will be maintained by Martijn van Puts and the community as an Open Source project.

 .. note:: This docs cover the latest version on main branch.
 This might not be released yet.
 Use the version picker in the lower left corner to select docs for a specific version.